Don't Look Back in Anger: First performance

-Gallagher was so excited about the potential of the song that he used an acoustic set to perform the unfinished version, with differences in the arrangement and with a few slight lyrical changes, at an Oasis concert at the Sheffield Arena on Saturday, 22 April 1995.
-Before he performed, Noel told the 12,000-member crowd: "I’m gonna play a brand new one - I only wrote it on Tuesday!
-No one’s heard this before."
-He then noted "I haven't got a title for it yet either" as he began to play.
+Gallagher was so excited about the potential of the song that he used an acoustic set to perform the unfinished version, with differences in the arrangement and with a few slight lyrical changes, at an Oasis concert at Sheffield Arena on Saturday, 22 April 1995.
+Before he performed, Noel told the 12,000-member crowd: "I'm gonna play a brand new one – I only wrote it on Tuesday!
+No one's heard this before."
+He then noted, "I haven't got a title for it yet either" as he began to play.

 Recording

 The song was recorded at Rockfield Studios as part of (What's the Story) Morning Glory? in May–June 1995.
 Several days of recording had already taken place at the studio.
 After playing "Wonderwall" and "Don't Look Back in Anger" to Liam, Noel asked him which one he wanted to sing on.
-Studio engineer Nick Brine recalled: "Noel was going to sing Wonderwall, then Liam was going to sing Wonderwall, then Noel said OK I'll sing Don't Look in Anger and then Liam wanted to sing Don't Look Back In Anger - there was a debate as to who was going to sing what."
+Studio engineer Nick Brine recalled: "Noel was going to sing 'Wonderwall', then Liam was going to sing 'Wonderwall', then Noel said OK I'll sing 'Don't Look in Anger' and then Liam wanted to sing 'Don't Look Back In Anger' - there was a debate as to who was going to sing what."

 Eventually, Liam chose "Wonderwall", which was recorded without problems.
-When it came time to record "Don't Look Back in Anger", Liam felt redundant and went to the local pub at Monmouth.
+When it came time to record "Don't Look Back in Anger", 'Liam felt redundant and went to the local pub at Monmouth.
 Later, he returned with a crowd of around 30 drunken 'friends' who disrupted the session.
 Alan McGee, the boss of Creation Records described it as "half of fucking Monmouth" in the room, and "complete strangers playing with £30,000 worth of guitars".
 He continued: "one of them asks for the number of a cab and Noel kicks them out.
 A punch-up ensues, and Noel chases Liam out with a cricket bat."
 Oasis' photographer, Michael Spencer Jones described the situation as "A Victorian fistfight on Rockfield's lawn ...
 It was chaos and the scene of devastation in Liam's room afterwards was like nothing I'd ever seen ...
 It was like a nuclear explosion had gone off."
-He further said: "the band quickly disappeared - and everyone was thinking 'is that it? is it over?'"
+He further said: "the band quickly disappeared - and everyone was thinking 'is that it? is it over?
 Producer Owen Morris recalled: "The next morning, Noel had left.
 The band was over.
 The album dead.
 No one knew if he was coming back.
 We were all gutted."

-Three weeks after the fight, Noel returned and the band finished the song and the album on schedule.
+Three weeks after the fight, Noel returned, and the band finished the song and the album on schedule.
 Studio owner Kingsley Ward said of the incident, "We rang the record company and they said 'we thought they'd been banned' ...
 We didn't care less.
 They're lovely boys.
 They came back, paid the damage about 800 quid, apologised and went in that studio and did one of the greatest records in the world afterwards.
 It showed this band had something going for them."